Max's Digital Garden

 subfolders:

-- birds & butterflies - thoughts from external sources
+- birds & butterflies - thoughts from external sources, pieces of my history, things I've learned about this, etc.

 - fragments - loose notes, thoughts, ideas, etc. fragments are sometimes drafts which become notes or trees.